 Article processing charges (APCs)

-Submission of an article is free, but if it is accepted for publication, the authors are asked to pay a fee to have their article made open access immediately upon publication.
+Submission of an article is free, but if it is accepted for publication, the authors are asked to pay a fee to have their article made open access immediately upon publication, unless the corresponding author belongs to an institution signed up to one of our Read & Publish agreements.
 The charges are:

 GBP Pound sterling

 All other journals

 For journals where open access publication is mandatory, we provide a generous waiver policy (see Open Biology and Royal Society Open Science).
 For journals where open access is only optional, we do not provide fee waiver, but the content is free to access in lower to middle-income countries.

 Royal Society research grant-holders receive a full fee waiver on APCs (and page charges, where relevant) when they are one of the authors for articles accepted for publication in any of the journals.
 It is necessary to request this waiver option via the online submission system, and the grant should be current/active at the time of initial article submission.

 If your institution belongs to one of our Open Access Membership Programmes, you can benefit from discounts of up to 25% on article processing charges.

 Please note that the article will not be published as open access until payment is received.
 If payment is delayed the article will retrospectively be made open access.
 VAT may be applicable for these services.
 The open access fee includes any page charges (up to a journal's maximum, if applicable) and colour.

 We are committed to transparent pricing to ensure that, for open access articles, we do not receive both an article processing charge and subscription income.

 We offer authors the option for an article previously published on a subscription basis to be converted to Open Access.
 On payment of the current APC, the article is made available under our open access licence - we will take into account previous page charges for the article and reduce the APC accordingly.
 If you are interested, please contact the journal where the article was published, quoting the article DOI or title.